keenan88/isaacsim_ros2_greenhouse/README.md

 # Environment setup

 1. Follow instructions to prepare to run IsaacSim headless in a docker container: https://docs.omniverse.nvidia.com/isaacsim/latest/installation/install_container.html.
-2. Run docker-compose.yaml to start containers:
   a.
-IsaacSim (headless)
+Note 1: Just follow the steps installing Nvidia drivers, Docker, and the Nvidia container toolkit.
+The image we use comes from
   b.
-ROS2-equipped container
+Note 2: The tutorial reccomends using Nvidia drivers version 525.x.x, in the linked tutorial and here: https://docs.omniverse.nvidia.com/platform/latest/common/technical-requirements.html.
+I have successfully used 535.x.x drivers.
+3. Run docker-compose.yaml to start containers:
+  a.
+IsaacSim (headless), with ROS2 humble.
+  b.
+ROS2 Humble-equipped container.